Introduction

 Write It Down

-Put your ONE thing somewhere you’ll see it regularly.
+Put your ONE thing somewhere you will see it regularly.

 Phone wallpaper.
 Coaching bag.
 Car dashboard.